luixlive/SpotifyApp/.github/README.md

 $ npm test
 ```

-Since this command opens the coverage index, you can't update snapshots with the good old npm test -- -u.
+Since this command opens the coverage index, you can't update snapshots with the good `npm test -- -u`.
 But you can just run the second script:
 ```
 $ npm run testUpdate
 ```